xuankimtran/docs-1/pages/katalon-studio/docs/ddt-with-web-service.md

     ```

-2. To input variables into the test case, switch to the **Variables** tab and pass the variables defined in the Web Service object to the variables in the test case.
+2. To input variables into the test case, switch to the **Variables** tab and pass the variables defined in the POST request object.

     Here, we specify the `username`, `password`, `gender`, `age`, and `avatar` variables.